RafaySystems/envmgr/terraform/vmware/101-caas-vmware/README.md

 ## Configuration

-In this step, you will set up a values file that will be used by a configuration script.
+In this step, you will set up a values file located inside the `setup` folder.
+Follow the steps below:

-1. Open the `values.yaml` file:
+1. Open the `setup/values.yaml` file:

 ```yaml
 project: UPDATE_EXISTING_PROJECT_NAME